Travis Tritt: Acting career

-Tritt's first acting role was in the 1993 made-for-television movie Rio Diablo.
-In 1994, Tritt made a special appearance as a bull rider in the movie The Cowboy Way, which starred Woody Harrelson, Kiefer Sutherland and Dylan McDermott.
-In 1995, he appeared in season 6 of the horror anthology series Tales from the Crypt in the episode called Doctor of Horror.
-He also starred in a guest role on Yes, Dear as a rehabilitating criminal and in Dr. Quinn Medicine Woman as a gun slinger.
-The following year, Tritt appeared as himself in Sgt.
-Bilko, which starred Steve Martin, Dan Aykroyd and Phil Hartman; Tritt's cover of "Only You (And You Alone)" appeared in the film's soundtrack.
-He also made an appearance in the 1997 film Fire Down Below, starring Steven Seagal and Kris Kristofferson.
-In 1999 Tritt appeared in Outlaw Justice with Willie Nelson, Waylon Jennings, and Kris Kristofferson.
-Tritt appeared in the film Blues Brothers 2000 as one of the Louisiana Gator Boys.
-In 2001 he guest starred in Elmo's World The Wild Wild West.
+Tritt's first acting role was alongside fellow country singer Kenny Rogers in the 1993 made-for-television movie Rio Diablo.
+In 1994, Tritt made a special appearance as a bull rider in the movie The Cowboy Way, which starred Woody Harrelson, Kiefer Sutherland, and Dylan McDermott.
+In 1995, he appeared in season six of the horror anthology series Tales from the Crypt in the episode called "Doctor of Horror".
+He also starred in various guest roles on Yes, Dear as a rehabilitating criminal, on Diagnosis Murder as a terminally ill criminal taunting Steve Sloan (Barry Van Dyke), and on Dr. Quinn, Medicine Woman as a gun slinger The following year, Tritt appeared as himself in Sgt.
+Bilko, which starred Steve Martin, Dan Aykroyd, and Phil Hartman; Tritt's cover of "Only You (And You Alone)" appeared in the film's soundtrack.
+He also appeared as himself in the 1997 film Fire Down Below, starring Steven Seagal and Kris Kristofferson.
+In 1999, Tritt appeared in Outlaw Justice with Willie Nelson, Waylon Jennings, and Kris Kristofferson.
+Tritt appeared in the film Blues Brothers 2000 as one of the Louisiana Gator Boys, performing alongside B. B. King, Eric Clapton, and Bo Diddley.
+In 2001, he guest-starred in Elmo's World the Wild Wild West.
 In September 2010, filming began on a movie called Fishers of Men, a Christian film.